Nov 23, 2024

 Program Course Requirements

-General Education Core Curriculum (Areas A-E) (42 Credit Hours)
+General Education Core IMPACTS Curriculum (42 Credit Hours)

 Major Concentrations (18 Credit Hours)

-Advocacy, Relational Practice & Social Work
+Advocacy, Relational Practice, and Social Work

-Nonprofit Leadership, Policy and Administration
+Nonprofit Leadership, Policy, and Administration

 Related Studies in Human Services